BornToDoStuff/BornToDoStuff.github.io/_posts/tattoo/2016-10-17-channeling-circuits.md

 item_damage:
 tags:
   - Spellcasting
+  - Short Rest
+  - Reaction
+item_goofy: 15
+item_dark: 15
+item_complexity: 25
+item_rating: 65
 item_idea:
 item_co_creator:
+item_co_creator: 2019-02-26
-item_updated:
+item_updated: 2019-02-26
-last_modified_at:
 ---

 This tattoo is an interwoven web of right angles, usually stretching from the torso to fingertips.
 You gain two abilities and you may use one per short rest.
-- You may cast a spell up to 5th level, expending a spell slot as normal, but ignoring verbal and somatic components.
+- You cast a spell up to 5th level ignoring verbal and somatic components.
-- You may cast any spell up to 1st level that would normally be an action or bonus action as a reaction triggered by being attacked, or as an opportunity attack.
-If a spell slot would be expended it is expended as normal.
+- You cast any 1st level spell or cantrip that would normally be an action or bonus action as a reaction to being attacked, or as an opportunity attack.